 Pets are a common sight in many people’s houses.
-From cats to dogs, you name them.
-Then you have a pet fish.
-Now, this is no ordinary pet because of the investment required.
-For starters, you must have an aquarium.
+From cats to dogs to a pet fish, you name them.
+Now, a pet fish is no ordinary pet because of the investment required.
+For starters, you must have an aquarium with live aquarium plants.

 Titan Aquatic Exhibits Fish Tanks which you can buy.
 However, settling on a suitable aquarium can be a daunting task, especially if don’t know which factors to consider.